-Successful login using any of these methods will give the user a "user" priviledge only.
+privilege only.
 If the user wishes to upgrade his or her status to the administrator level, the user must implement the enable admin command, followed by a previously configured password.
-(See the config authen_login enable admin part of this section for more detailed information, concerning the enable admin command.)
+(See the enable admin part of this section for more detailed information, concerning the enable admin command.)